jdesmidt/DocumentToolkit/readme.md

 In JasperStudio:
 * Navigate to Parameters in the main report and add for each datasource a parameter of type "net.sf.jasperreports.engine.data.JsonDataSource".
 * Click on the subreport component and navigate to Properties.
 On Data Source Expression add the parameter name : $P(*parameter name*).
+* Note: when using data source expressions, generating an example in JasperStudio will fail.

 To use datasources for main and subreports, the body of the request must contain the following information :
 - jasper (required) : location of the report file